phortheman/NGTCKubeJS/README.md

 # NGTCKubeJS
 ## Description
  Nothing good to create (NGTC) is what I'm calling a private Minecraft modpack themed around the [Create](https://www.curseforge.com/minecraft/mc-mods/create) mod.
-This repo exists to show what I leared about [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs)
+This repo exists to show what I learned about [KubeJS](https://www.curseforge.com/minecraft/mc-mods/kubejs)

 ## What is in here?
 Mostly custom recipes using [Create](https://www.curseforge.com/minecraft/mc-mods/create).
 I've broken down what each contains and what it does.
 Most of this can be found on the [KubeJS Documentation](https://mods.latvian.dev/books/kubejs) but I had to figure out adding a custom enchantment from their Discord and from trial and error